bhartl/citrine_challenge/README.md

 results = sampler.sample()
 sampler.dump_samples()
 ```
+(if one promts to the `citrine_challenge` root directory or adds it to the `PYTHONPATH` environment variable; or one chooses to install the sampler using `python setup.py install` in the projects main directory)

 ### Installation instructions
 The project is written in *Python 3* and was tested with *Python 3.8.0* under *Ubuntu 16.04* and *Ubuntu 18.04*.